yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

      [0, 0, 1]]
 ```

-In C++, the sparse matrices are represented as vectors of vectors.
-For example, the matrix:
+In C++, the sparse matrices are represented as vectors of vectors:

 ```c++
 std::vector<std::vector<double>> A = {{1.0, 0.23, 0.43},